Therapy room at Lighthouse Autism Center with toys on a table with blue chairs and book shelves above

 Collaborate with your children to find positive ways to channel their emotions, such as drawing or painting.
 By sharing your own feelings, you help your allistic children realize that their emotions are normal.

-Ensuring fairness among your children is crucial, and establishing clear family rules can aid in achieving this.
+Ensuring fairness among your children is crucial, and establishing clear family rules can help achieve this.
 Strive to create family rules that are fair and consistent for all your children whenever possible and implement strategies that encourage positive behavior in all your children.

 Avoid accepting aggressive or hurtful behavior from your autistic child if you wouldn’t tolerate it from your other children.
 Encourage all of your children to contribute to family life; sharing responsibilities within the home fosters unity and imparts essential independence skills.
 Tailor tasks and chores to accommodate your children’s diverse ages and strengths.